Wyoming, Birchgrove: History

-The early dock had been closed in with Moruya granite, cut-offs from the Harbour Bridge.
+The early dock had been closed in with Moruya granite, cut-offs from the Sydney Harbour Bridge.
 It was restored in c.
 2000: this part in granite; the rest in large sandstone blocks.

 The new garden on the waterfront below the retaining wall was designed by James Broadbent and has been largely constructed and planted in 2011.
 The 1850s seawall was derelict.

 Deloitte, an avid orchid collector, built the Victorian Orchid house, a rare survivor on Sydney harbour.
 It required extensive restoration.
 Imported as a prefabricated structure from England, it would have proven unsuited for orchids other than tropical ones.
 He then built the waterfront fernery (replacing shipyard sheds) with a massive vaulted roof of slats on a brick plinth.
 Only the plinth remained.
 The 1904 sewer installation sadly had to go through the back of the fernery.
 Although care was obviously taken, the works and especially the resultant rubble greatly downgraded the area.
 The roof eventually became ruinous and was removed.
 With little known of the fernery's detail and nothing of the planting of this lower area, no attempt has been made to re-create any form of "period" garden.
 Rather its location and aspect have been embraced, after removing decades-worth of rubbish and weeds.
 For shade a pergola was built in ironbark saplings, wire and split bamboo, beneath the retaining wall.
 The simplicity is deceptive: as everything, bulldozers, machines, stone, rubbish, weeds and soil, had to be taken in and out by barge.

 In World War II, the stub wall was filled in with soil so enabling a veggie patch to be created.
 This has been reinstated.
 The dock survived in a vestigial form: today it is a bog garden.